 Founded: 1842 by Franz Lachner

 This historic orchestra is housed at the Musikverein in Vienna, Austria.
 Seeing them play here is a highly sought-after experience.
 There is a six-year waiting list for a weekday performance and a 13-year waiting list for a weekend performance.
 So if you wanted to hear them here, you may want to invest in a time machine.

-Runners Up: Who’s Almost a Best Orchestra in the World?
+Runners-Up: Who’s Almost a Best Orchestra in the World?

 Founded: 1548 by Maurice, Elector of Saxony

-Trivia Facts: Richard Strauss was tied to the Staatskapelle for over 60 years, and they performed nine of the composer’s operas.
+Trivia: Richard Strauss was tied to the Staatskapelle for over 60 years, and they performed nine of the composer’s operas.
 They regularly travel the world to perform.
 They are the resident orchestra of the Salzburg Easter Festival, directed by Christian Thielemann, their current conductor.

 Los Angeles Philharmonic